pjmalandrino/pjmalandrino/README.md

 - 🔭 I’m currently working on Microservices and Event-driven architectures
 - 🌱 I’m currently learning quantum Computing
-- 👯 I’m looking to collaborate on Web3
+- 👯 I’m a writer on medium : https://medium.com/@1531984106454
-- 💬 Ask me about Web2 / Web3
+- 💬 Ask me about Software Architecture
 - 📫 How to reach me: pierjean.malandrino@scub.net

 <!--